By Anke Zimmermann, BSc, FCAH

 “We’ve been for a couple of walks since and I’d say there is a definite improvement.
 So the eagle remedy is clearly a winner.”

-This patient did very well on the homeopathic prescription of bald eagle over the next year.
+This client did very well on the homeopathic prescription of bald eagle over the next year.
 The angina improved by 90% and her whole outlook has changed.
 She no longer feels as if she is responsible for everything and has a lot more fun and freedom in her life.

 She even decided to go back to school and get another degree, which provided a great deal of financial security for her.